SteffenBlake/pixxel-nvim/README.md

 https://clangd.llvm.org/installation

 Clangd is configured to utilize the pi pico g++ installer.
 I could probably add configuration to switch which query engine to use but pretty much the only time I use C++ nowadays is for compiling to arm SBCs so...

+### XML LSP (lemminx vscode)
+Download the latest binary from here: https://github.com/redhat-developer/vscode-xml/releases/latest Ensure it is on PATH, and has been named `lemminx`

+### Avalonia axaml LSP
+1. Checkout Avalonia.Ide here https://github.com/kekekeks/Avalonia.Ide to `~/.local/lib/Avalonia.Ide`
+2. Replace the pngcs submodule with this one: https://github.com/leonbloy/pngcs
+3. Checkout and update all submodules
+4. Build `./src/Avalonia.Ide.LanguageServer` via `dotnet publish -c Release`
+5. If all went well, the output should be `~/.local/lib/Avalonia.Ide/src/Avalonia.Ide.LanguageServer/bin/Release/netcoreapp2.1/Avalonia.Ide.LanguageServer.dll`

 # How to install this configuration
 ## Windows